 My dad growing up encouraged me and my brother to fail.
 The gift he was giving me is that failure is (when you are) not trying versus the outcome.
 It’s really allowed me to be much freer in trying things and spreading my wings in life.

-When you come across a great idea for a small business doesn’t it make your heart beat a little faster with the urge to pursue it?
+When you come across a great idea for a side business doesn’t it make your heart beat a little faster with the urge to pursue it?

 It’s exciting to think about the possibilities and what it would be like to put yourself to the test and see if you could make a go of it.
 The thought of using your energy, hard work and talent to your own benefit and the well -being of your family, instead of someone else’s, is so attractive that’s it’s practically irresistible.
 Unfortunately for many women, self-doubt kicks in and they begin a quick process of abandoning a great idea before it even has a chance to get started.